 - Respecting human rights

 - Farmer livelihoods

-We have set standards for our sourcing and engage closely with our supply chain to ensure they are upheld.
+We set standards for our sourcing and engage closely with our supply chain to ensure they are upheld.
 To maintain a transparent, responsible supply chain, we require all our suppliers to comply with the McDonald’s Supplier Code of Conduct (PDF – 1.4 MB), which sets out our values and expectations for human rights, the workplace environment and business integrity.

 Currently, we focus on six priority products: beef, chicken, coffee, palm oil, fish and fiber-based packaging.
 These products were identified through independent analysis by the World Wildlife Fund (WWF) as those that carry the greatest sustainability impacts and where we have the most potential to create positive change.

 We have set ambitious goals to guide our responsible sourcing efforts.
 Learn more about the progress we're making in the Our Performance section below.